 With this in mind our congregation generously collected food and provisions at the Harvest Festival service, sufficient to feed 5 known families for a week.
 On hearing this, the good people at All Saints and the Holme School kindly donated the provisions from their Harvest Festivals - and the St Francis Food Bank was born.

 Since then other churches in the Bordon area have formed their own Food Bank with churches and local shops donating on a weekly basis, with volunteers collecting and distributing to those not as fortunate as many.

-Locally the St Francis Food Bank helps a between 5 and 10 families each week, and we hear of some heartbreaking stories.
+Locally the St Francis Food Bank helps many families each week, and we hear of some heartbreaking stories.
 We are grateful for the support this year of donations from businesses in the area, All Saints, The Holme School and Grayshott Surgery and many others.